SenseNet/sncom-resources/_docs/binary-field.md

 # Binary Field

-Binary Field is used for storing binary data.
-This is the most important Field defined on the File Content Type: after uploading a file the binary content of your file will be stored in a Binary field.
+Binary [Field](/docs/field) is used for storing binary data.
+This is the most important Field defined on the [File Content Type](): after uploading a file the binary content of your file will be stored in a Binary field.

 In a Binary field any kind of binary data can be stored without length restrictions.
 This is very useful, when you want to store uploaded files on your portal.
 The following apply to the behavior of the field:

-- **Import/Export**: binary Field data can be exported to a single file / imported from a single file.
+- **Import/Export**: Binary Field data can be exported to a single file / imported from a single file.

 ## Field handler